 Tel.: +49 30 300 117-543

-The programme comprises 120 credit points, which you can earn in four semesters of full-time study or eight semesters of part-time study.
-The credit points are distributed more or less evenly over the semesters, with the Master's thesis being written in the last semester.
-If you want to study part-time as a foreigner or employed person, the attendance times are divided into four weekends and one block week per semester.
-The subject areas of the courses are divided into five areas of study, which are detailed in the sample course plan.
+The programme comprises 120 credit points, which you can complete in eight semesters of part-time study.
+The credit points are distributed more or less evenly over the semesters, with the Master's thesis being written in the last two semesters.
+In-person attendance times are divided into four weekends and one block week per semester.
+The subject areas of the courses are divided into five areas of study.
 In addition, there is a compulsory elective subject, which is intended to give you the opportunity to focus on an academic subject of your own interest.
-An internship is also obligatory.
+Completion of an internship is also obligatory.

+This program is being offered for the last time in the winter 2022/2023 semester.
 The prerequisite for admission is a Bachelor's degree in psychology from a university.
 If you have completed other social science courses (e.g. medicine, education, theology, sociology), you must have a solid background in psychology of at least 60 credit points according to the European Credit Transfer and Accumulation System (ECTS), which you obtained in a previous university course.
-The examination of these preliminary achievements takes place during the admission interview.
-The Examinations and Admissions Committee evaluates your previous achievements.
-It can impose bridging courses of 5 ECTS each in clinical psychology and/or psychoanalysis.
-The IPU strives for a personal selection procedure via interviews with all applicants.
-The relevant factors are the overall impression of your application: your career choice motivation and interests, your previous experience and your social commitment.
-The majority of applicants will be invited for an interview.
-This interview leads to a recommendation to university management, which decides on admission or rejection.
+Examination of these preliminary achievements takes place during the admission interview.
+The Examinations and Admissions Committee evaluates previous achievements and may require the completion of bridging courses of 5 ECTS each in clinical psychology and/or psychoanalysis.
 Bridge courses must be completed before the start of the Master's programme.
 We ask you to apply early so that admission requirements can be clarified and you can complete possible bridge courses before the start of your studies.

 The IPU strives for a personal selection procedure via interviews with all applicants.
 The relevant factors are the overall impression of your application: your career choice motivation and interests, your previous experience and your social commitment.
 The majority of applicants will be invited for an interview.
 This interview leads to a recommendation to university management, which decides on admission or rejection.